FRANCIS WEST | BUSINESS ENGAGEMENT DIRECTOR

-As Shift's Business Engagement Director, Francis oversees our work providing expert advice to a select group of companies that are serious about human rights.
-Shift is committed to using the knowledge that we help generate to build broader understanding of the practical application of the UN Guiding Principles and this is a key area of Francis’ responsibilities.
+As Shift’s Business Engagement Director, Francis oversees our work providing expert advice to a select group of companies that are serious about human rights.
+Shift is committed to using the knowledge that we help generate to build broader understanding of the practical application of the UN Guiding Principles.

 Francis is fluent in Spanish having worked in Colombia for more than three years with teenagers from contrasting ends of the economic spectrum, at a bilingual school and at an NGO that housed and educated teenage orphans.
 His experience in Colombia stimulated his interest in the effects of insecurity and inequality in emerging economies and particularly of the variable role of the private sector in these contexts.
 During a subsequent MSc in International Security and Development, he wrote his thesis on the role of corporate social responsibility in post-conflict zones.
 Francis also has a BA (Hons) in International History from the London School of Economics and Political Science.
 He is a British national.